SokinjoNS/CEX_volume_checker_K/README.md

 ## Customization

 You can customize the alert criteria by modifying the get_volume_alert_details function in the alert_levels_tg.py file.
 This allows you to set different thresholds for volume changes that trigger alerts.

+## Contributing

+Contributions are welcome!
+If you have ideas for new features, improvements, or bug fixes, feel free to fork the repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Support

+For issues, questions, or contributions, please open an issue in the GitHub repository.

+Feedback and contributions are welcome!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.
+This project and the direct_address_tg_listener.py module are licensed under the MIT License.
+For more details, see the LICENSE file.